oracc/oracc2/msc/prj/cdli/README.txt

-This directory contains scripts to retrieve CDLI data using the cdli-framework API.
-They aren't integrated into the make process yet.
+This directory contains scripts to retrieve CDLI data using the cdli-framework API and process it for use by Oracc.